Back to blog

 The Management Company Bottleneck

 Most states give them 10 business days.
 Some companies deliver in 3-4 days.
 Others wait until day 9.
-A few ghost you entirely and you're making follow-up calls starting on day 7.
+A few ghost you entirely, and you're making follow-up calls starting on day 7.

 Self-Managed HOAs Are Worse